 Remember to take deep, slow breaths when you are stressed.
 Try yoga or meditation.

 Every strategy will not work for every person.
 The trick is to find what works best for you and regularly check your personal stress levels.
-If you've tried these tips and you're still struggling to manage your stress, check out Counseling and Psychological Services (CAPS), visit the OSU-Cascades Student Wellness Center or review wellness resources.
+If you've tried these tips and you're still struggling to manage your stress, check out Counseling & Psychological Services (CAPS), OSU-Cascades Health & Wellness or other wellness resources.